Go Back

 Ingredients

-• 100 g red shiso leaves washed and dried
+• 100 g red shiso leaves washed and air-dried

-• 10 g salt 10% of the weight of dried leaves
+• 10 g salt 10% of the dried leaf weight

 • 4 tablespoon ume vinegar 1tbsp for 25 g shiso; adjust proportionally